Report Viewer

 Administration Requirements: MA (psychologist, OT, speech pathologist, social work, special education) or BA Occupational therapies with certification.

-Scoring and Psychometric Properties
+Scoring and Psychometric Properties |

 Scoring: There are normed reference scores.
-Composite scores, percentile ranks and confidence intervals can be calculated for all scales.
+Composite scores, percentile ranks, and confidence intervals can be calculated for all scales.
 Raw scores of successfully completed items are converted to subtest scaled scores and to composite standard scores.
 These scores are used to determine the child's performance compared with normative group of typically developing children of their age (in months).

-Psychometric properties: The Bayley Scales are known to have high reliability and validity.
+Psychometric Properties: The Bayley Scales are known to have high reliability and validity.
 According to reporting in the Technical and Administration manual, shows high reliability for subscales and composites scores, ranging from 0.86 to 0.93.
 Test- retest reliability in cognitive, language and motor scales ranged from 0.67 to 0.94 with adaptive behavior scale ranging from 0.71 to 0.92.
 However, reliability was reported as correlations only, thus does not account for systematic differences between assessors.
 Correlation of Bayley-III with Wechsler Preschool and Primary Scale of Intelligence, 3rd edition (WPPSI-III), a test measuring intellectual functioning, were 0.52 and 0.83.
 Correlations with the Preschool Language Scale, 4th edition (PLS-4), a measure of receptive and expressive language, were between 0.50 and 0.71.
-With the lowest correlations between the Peabody Developmental Motor Scales, 2nd edition (PDMS-2), a test examining motor skills, being between
+With the lowest correlations between the Peabody Developmental Motor Scales, 2nd edition (PDMS-2), a test examining motor skills, being between 0.55 and 0.59.
+Lower correlations between the Peabody Developmental Motor Scales and Bayley-II have also been reported.

-Psychometric Properties: Standardization Sample: Ages 16 days to 42 months 15 days Standardization Sample n = 1,700
+Standardization Sample: Ages 16 days to 42 months 15 days Standardization Sample n = 1,700

 Social-Emotional Scale n = 456 Adaptive Behavior Scale n = 1,350

-Rationale/Justification
+Rationale/Justification |

-Strengths/Weaknesses: This is not a tool to diagnose a condition, but rather to identify areas in need of supportive services.
+Strengths: This is not a tool to diagnose a condition, but rather to identify areas in need of supportive services.
 It is validated in population of 1700 US children, though has had additional validation performed in other countries and other languages.
 It is flexible in administration such that one to all scales can be performed.
-It requires specialized toolkit and training.

-References
+References |

 DeWitt MB, Schreck KA, Mulick JA.
 Use of Bayley Scales in Individuals with Profound Mental Retardation: Comparison of the First and Second Editions.
 J Develop Phys Disabil.
 1998;10(3):307.